SolemmaLLC/ClimateStudioDocs/docs/point-in-timeIlluminance.rst

 .. _Add Areas Subpanel: addAreas.html

-If you have not done any lighting simulations in ClimateStudio, it is recommended that you go through `Lighting Model Setup`_ video tutorial (5 minutes).
+If you have not done any lighting simulations in ClimateStudio, it is recommended that you go through the `Lighting Model Setup`_ video tutorial (5 minutes).
 The Rhino file used in the tutorial is available for `download`_.

 .. _Lighting Model Setup: https://vimeo.com/392379928
 .. _download: https://solemma.com/tutorial/CS%20Two%20Zone%20Office.3dm

 Once all required input subpanels have been populated, a simulation is invoked by pressing the start button.
 ClimateStudio uses a `progressive path-tracing`_ version of the Radiance raytracer to simulate illuminance distributions.
-While a simulation is in progress new iterations are added to the simulation results until the user-specified number of passes has been reached.
+While a simulation is in progress, new iterations are added to the simulation results until the user-specified number of passes has been reached.
 Details on the simulation settings can be found in the `Path-tracing Settings Subpanel.`_

 .. _progressive path-tracing: https://www.solemma.com/Speed.html